GoncaloPT/poc-dynamodb-springboot/README.md

 # POC

-Spring boot / Spring boot data POC in how leverage spring data capabilities with aws no sql database - Dynamodb
+Spring boot / Spring data POC in how to leverage spring data capabilities with aws no sql database - Dynamodb